tomusdrw/rust-web3/README.md

 # Avoiding OpenSSL dependency

 On Linux, `native-tls` is implemented using OpenSSL.
-To avoid that dependency for HTTPS use the corresponding feature.
+To avoid that dependency for HTTPS or WSS use the corresponding features.
 ```toml
 web3 = { version = "_", default-features = false, features = ["http-rustls-tls", "signing", "ws-rustls-tokio", "ipc-tokio"] }
 ```